Art and Design KS2: Costume Design

 Extend This Project

-You could have the children develop costume designs for an upcoming school performance; they could then upcycle old clothes to make the costumes.
+You could have pupils develop costume designs for an upcoming school performance; they could then upcycle old clothes to make the costumes.

 Another approach could be to set the children a challenge of making the costumes they design using found or junk materials, a bit like an eco-fashion challenge; this could even end with a fashion show!